Property & Fence Line Surveys Calgary

 How tall can my fence be?

-Fence height is typically limited by the municipality (via bylaws) and possibly via neighbourhood-specific architectural controls.
+Fence height is typically regulated by the municipal bylaws, and may be further restricted by neighbourhood-specific architectural controls.
 It is the responsibility of the property owner to adhere to all local rules and regulations.
+There are usually 2 heights allowed, one for the side and back of the house, and a separate, lower one for the front of the house.

 Does a fence need to be built on the property line?

-No, you can build a fence on your side of the property line (especially if you disagree with your neighbour) or directly on the line if your neighbour agrees to the construction.
-Of course, it is always recommended to work with your neighbour where possible.
-An exception to this is if you are building along a utility right-of-way, in this case you MUST build on the property line.
+No, you can build a fence inside of the property line, or directly on the line if your neighbour agrees to the construction.
+You may want to build inside the property line if your neighbour is unagreeable.
+It is always recommended to work with your neighbour where possible.
+Please note you are unable to build a fence along a utility right-of-way, and in this case, you MUST build on the property line.

 I own a corner lot, why can't I build to the edge of my property?